 - Lynn served as an Assistant District Attorney in Durham County.
 She prosecuted all types of misdemeanor and felony charges but predominantly focused on felony sex and drug offenses.

 - As a criminal defense attorney in Los Angeles, California for 18 years, she defended traffic and alcohol or drug based allegations such as DUI/DWI, Hit and Run and license violations.
 As a misdemeanor attorney, she represented thousands of clients charged with, among other allegations: larceny, drug possession/ under the influence cases, assaults, prostitution, and spousal/child abuse felony allegations.
 As a felony attorney for 13 years, she defended individuals charged with robbery, burglary, sex crimes, complicated theft, embezzlement, homicide and political fraud allegations.
-As a juvenile defense and a death penalty defense attorney, Lynn gained expertise in the development of mitigation such as mental health issues, developmental disabilities, substance abuse and locating and accessing crucial historical records such as Individualized Education Plans, medical and psychiatric records and records from agencies such as the Department of Children and Family Services or Social Services.
+As a juvenile defense and a death penalty defense attorney, Lynn gained expertise in the development of mitigation such as mental health issues, developmental disabilities, substance abuse and locating and accessing crucial historical records such as Individualized Education Plans, medical and psychiatric records and records from agencies such as the Department of Social Services.

 Why Choose Lynn